ryanrhymes/panns/README.md

 ## Installation

 Algebra operations in panns rely on both [Numpy](http://www.numpy.org/) and [Scipy](http://www.scipy.org/), and HDF5 operations rely on [h5py](http://www.h5py.org/).
-Please make sure you have these three packages properly installed before using panns.
+Note h5py is optional if you do not need operate on HDF5 files.
+Please make sure you have these packages properly installed before using the full features of panns.
 The installation can be done by the following shell commands.

 ```bash
 sudo pip install numpy --upgrade